10 Best Sites to Buy YouTube Subscribers (2026)

 Will my purchased YouTube subscribers drop off over time?

 Some subscriber drop-off is normal with any growth service.
-The best providers on our list maintain 85-96% retention rates over 30 days, and most offer refill guarantees to replace any subscribers who leave.
-Choosing a provider with a strong refill policy ensures your subscriber count stays stable long-term.
+The top providers on our list advertise 30-day retention rates in the mid-80s to mid-90s, and most offer refill guarantees to replace any subscribers who leave.
+Choosing a provider with a strong refill policy helps keep your subscriber count stable long-term.

 Can YouTube detect purchased subscribers?